digitalbot/App-ArcadiaRank/README.md

 # NAME

-App::ArcadiaRank - It's new $module
+App::ArcadiaRank - It's new cli app of arcadia(http://www.mai-net.net/) ranking.

 # SYNOPSIS

-    use App::ArcadiaRank;
+    $ arcadiarank

 # DESCRIPTION

-App::ArcadiaRank is ...
+App::ArcadiaRank is a library of arcadia's ss ranking.

 # LICENSE

-Copyright (C) kosuke.
+Copyright (C) kosuke a.k.a. digitalbot.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.